batatahub-tech/nestjs-queue-hub/packages/queue-hub/README.md

 ### 2. Register a Queue

-Register a queue in your feature module:
+Register a queue in your feature module.
+You only need to provide `queueId` and `endpoint` - authentication comes from the root module:

 ```typescript
 import { QueueHubModule } from '@batatahub.com/nestjs-queue-hub';